-Term Definition MNZAS Audiologist Member An audiologist who has met CCC requirements for audiologist membership with NZAS.
-Candidate Provisional audiologist completing the CCC training programme in order to become an audiologist member of NZAS.
-Direct supervision Direct observation by an MNZAS audiologist, either in person or online, whilst a provisional audiologist is conducting a client consultation.
-Indirect supervision An MNZAS audiologist is available for consultation either during or after a client appointment.
-Indirect supervision can occur on- site or off site and can be in person or remote.
-Activities that are commonly carried out during indirect supervision are file reviews, case-based discussions, targeted skills-based training, CCC progress review.
-CCC Support Person (appointed by NZAS) A MNZAS audiologist who holds a current CCC and who has demonstrated competence in providing clinical supervision and oversight in the past and who is the candidate's first contact for enquiries regarding the CCC process.
+Term Definition MNZAS Audiologist Member An audiologist who has met CCC requirements for audiologist WWZAS Addiologist Welliber membership with NZAS.
+Candidate Provisional audiologist completing the CCC training programme in Carrarage order to become an audiologist member of NZAS.
+Direct observation by an MNZAS audiologist, either in person or Direct supervision online, whilst a provisional audiologist is conducting a client consultation.
+An MNZAS audiologist is available for consultation either during or after a client appointment.
+Indirect supervision can occur on- Indirect supervision site or off site and can be in person or remote.
+Activities that maneet supervision are commonly carried out during indirect supervision are file reviews, case-based discussions, targeted skills-based training, CCC progress review.
+A MNZAS audiologist who holds a current CCC and who has CCC Support Person demonstrated competence in providing clinical supervision and (appointed by NZAS) oversight in the past and who is the candidate's first contact for (appointed by NZA3) enquiries regarding the CCC process.
 The CCC support person also checks the candidate's supervision logs and checklists.
-OSCE Objective Structured Clinical Examination.
-A half day examination used to determine clinical competence for the purpose of awarding full membership as an audiologist member of NZAS Provisional audiologist member (Standard) Candidate completing CCC requirements under supervision over a minimum of an 11-month period leading up to an OSCE administered by NZAS.
+Objective Structured Clinical Examination.
+A half day examination OSCE used to determine clinical competence for the purpose of awarding full membership as an audiologist member of NZAS Provisional audiologist member Candidate completing CCC requirements under supervision over a (Standard) minimum of an 11-month period leading up to an OSCE (Standard) administered by NZAS.
 Provisional audiologist member Available to overseas candidates who have met requirements for (Fast Track) the recognition pathway.
-Student audiologist Is enrolled in a course of study in the field of audiology or audiometry Supervisor MNZAS Audiologist who has successfully completed training in supervision.
+Student audialogist Is enrolled in a course of study in the field of audiology or Student audiologist audiometry Supposition MNZAS Audiologist who has successfully completed training in Supervisor supervision.